 [AUDIO VERSION: As an experiment, I also recorded an audio version of this blog post.
 Click below to listen.
 Let me know if this is something you find helpful!]

-If you’ve been following closely, you know that I’m excited about Website Custom Audiences.
+If you’ve been following closely, you know that I’m excited about A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience..
 Feel free to brush up on my latest posts on the topic:

 - Website Custom Audiences: Target Visitors with Facebook Ads (Not FBX!)